AgregoreWeb/agregore-ipfs-daemon/spec.md

 ### POST `/ipns/localhost`

-Creates a key with the provided name, and returns a 201 Created response, with the `Location` header set to the key URL (`ipns://...`).
+Creates a key with the provided name, and returns a 201 Created response, with the `Location` header set to the key URL, with ending slash: `ipns://.../`.
 If a key with that name already exists, it will return the same redirect with no issues.

 #### Query params
 - `key=some_name`: **Required**.
 This specifies the key you want by name